-As of Camel 1.5 the Bean Language also supports invoking beans that isn't registered in the Registry.
+The Bean Language also supports invoking beans that isn't registered in the Registry.
 This is usable for quickly to invoke a bean from Java DSL where you don't need to register the bean in the Registry such as the Spring ApplicationContext.